top of page

 Laws must be enforced equally

-Yet, how many people have been blessed to live under these conditions?
+Yet, how many people live under these conditions?
 Why wouldn’t all governments seek to provide these conditions for their people?

 Why lack of agency?

-If good people around the world want freedom, hope, and order, why are they unobtainable by most people across Earth’s history?
+If good people worldwide want freedom, hope, and order, why are they unobtainable by most people across Earth’s history?
 I believe there are two general reasons for this, and neither reason is necessarily unjust:

-1. The idea of having someone “take care of you” is appealing to many people.
+1. Having someone “take care of you” is appealing to many people.

 2. There is almost always someone in every group who seeks to “take care of the group.”